replikativ/datahike/README.md

 Pick DataScript if you want the fastest possible query performance and do not have a huge amount of data.
-You can easily persist the write operations separately and use the fast in-memory index datastructure of DataScript then.
+You can easily persist the write operations separately and use the fast in-memory index data structure of DataScript then.
 Datahike also at the moment does not support ClojureScript anymore, although we plan to recover this functionality.

-## ClojureScript support
+## ClojureScript Support

 ClojureScript support is planned and work in progress.
 Please see [Roadmap](https://github.com/replikativ/datahike#roadmap).